preactjs/signals/README.md

 ### `batch(fn)`

-The `batch` function allows you to combine multiple signal writes into one single update that are triggered at the end when the callback completes.
+The `batch` function allows you to combine multiple signal writes into one single update that is triggered at the end when the callback completes.

 ```js
 import { signal, computed, effect, batch } from "@preact/signals-core";